andyatkinson/rideshare/README.md

     Normally you'd run `bin/rails db:create` to create databases, but Rideshare has a custom setup.

-    On MacOS run:
+    On MacOS run, for a brand new installation:

     ```sh
     export RIDESHARE_DB_PASSWORD=$(openssl rand -base64 12)
     ```

+    For existing credentials (upgrades), set RIDESHARE_DB_PASSWORD using the password defined in ~/.pgpass.

-    This sets an environment variable with a password like '2C6uw3LprgUMwSLQ' that will be used when creating roles.
+    This sets an environment variable with a value like '2C6uw3LprgUMwSLQ' that will be used when creating roles.

     Create the file `~/.pgpass` and refer to the sample file in the `postgresql` directory of this project, filling in your details.